Maxime Moisand: Clubs play

-After a very promising junior 2007/2008 season, Moisand (18) joined the professional squad.
-He played 19 games and scored one goal but what is most important, he participated in the Bruleurs' historic season when the team won 4 national trophies : Le Match des Champions, La coupe de France, La coupe de la Ligue and la Coupe Magnus.
+After a promising junior 2007/2008 season, Moisand (18) joined the professional squad.
+He played 19 games and scored one goal but what is most important, he participated in the Bruleurs' historic season when the team won 4 national trophies: Le Match des Champions, La coupe de France, La coupe de la Ligue and la Coupe Magnus.

 The 2009/2010 season was a season of confirmation for the young Grenoble's defenceman.
 He played 18 games and had 2 assists.
 In the 18th day of the Ligue Magnus, he was chosen the best player of his team at a game against Mont-Blanc.
 He had to skip the last 3 games of the season because of a strain.
 He managed to come back to the line-up for the play-offs where he assisted one goal, scoring his first play-off point.

 The next season started badly for the young defenceman.
 Since the 3rd game of Ligue Magnus, Moisand got his adductors injured.
 He didn't play the next 3 games.
 Maxime recovered by day 7 when Grenoble played Caen and scored in that game his only goal of the season.
 Sadly, the injuries didn't leave Moisand in peace.
 He sprained his knee when Grenoble played Amiens (day 17) which made him out for the 5 following games.
 A quick recovery allowed him to play before at the end of the season and in the last day but one Moisand was chosen the best player of his team in the game against Angers.